giacomopiccinini/giacomopiccinini.github.io/_posts/2024-10-21-imbalanced-datasets-should-stay-imbalanced.md

 Whilst this recipe has gone down in the textbooks, it is *borderline criminal*.
 First, datasets “in nature” are never balanced: a realistic dataset for binary classification task will be typically imbalanced with a ratio of 99:1 for the majority vs minority class.
 Second, artificially modifying a dataset is never a good idea and I am going to explain why in a second.

-To do this, I will start from some maths and leave the code at the very end, just to test out and verify our findings.

 ## A mathematical explanation

 Let’s set the stage.
 Suppose we have a binary classification problem on a generic, possibly imbalanced, dataset $D$.
 The dataset $D$ will be composed of two subsets $\mathcal{C}_0$ and $\mathcal{C}_1$, $D = \mathcal{C}_0 \cup \mathcal{C}_1$, where $\mathcal{C}_i$ contains all the elements with label $i$.
 The cardinalities of these subsets, i.e. the number of elements they contain, are indicated with